[Updated on July 30, 2019]

 Unlike Lyme disease, babesiosis and anaplasmosis don’t show up with a bull’s eye.
 But, as Dr. Budd notes, Lyme disease doesn’t always either.

-Another disease, called Powassan, is making headlines this year.
-So far, scientists have estimated that only one percent of ticks in Vermont carry the disease, but it’s incurable, and can be deadly, causing inflammation of the brain.
+Another disease, called Powassan, is making headlines.
+Scientists have estimated that only one percent of ticks in Vermont carry the disease, but it’s incurable, and can be deadly, causing inflammation of the brain.
 Symptoms include headache, fever, vomiting, seizure, speech difficulties, weakness and confusion.
 While Lyme disease is transmitted over a period of 24 hours, a tick can infect a human with Powassan minutes after the first initial bite.

 “It’s not always an easy bug to diagnose—only one in three people ever get the tell-tale ‘bull’s-eye’ rash that’s associated with an infected tick bite,” admits Dr. Budd.
 “But the good news is, it is treatable.”
 For most a course of two weeks of antibiotics two times a day will knock out the disease.
 “The problem we are seeing,” says Dr. Budd, “is after the bug has been killed our bodies are still worn down.
 People continue to have symptoms but when they get tested, they are told they no longer have the disease.
 No one is denying that the symptoms aren’t real but using more long-term antibiotics is like throwing water on a house that’s already burned to the ground—it’s not going to fix the house.”